The Expat Explore Story

 2005 - First year of Expat

-After the first year of Expat Explore, it had become a well-established name among the expats living in London.
-In total, 12 Paris weekend tours departed in that year, as well as four Amsterdam weekend tours.
-By the end of that year, 500 travellers had travelled with Expat Explore.
+After the first year, Expat Explore had become a well-established name among the expats living in London.
+In total, 12 Paris weekend tours departed in that year, along with four Amsterdam weekend tours.
+By the end of that year, hundreds of travellers had travelled with Expat Explore.

 September 2006 - First long Europe tour departs